County health officials report four new COVID-19 deaths - Salisbury Post

 SALISBURY — County health officials on Thursday reported four additional COVID-19 deaths, including three from two local nursing homes.

-One death was among someone not associated with a congregate care facility.
+One death was someone not associated with a congregate care facility.
 Two of the deaths were reported from Liberty Commons, which has now seen eight total deaths and 30 cases, according to county data.
 The final death was reported from Autumn Care, which has now had six deaths and 52 cases.

 Rowan County remains within the top five counties with the most reported COVID-19 deaths.
 And a majority of local deaths, all but 32 of the total 97, have been at local nursing homes or congregate care facilities.